 Coming to drawbacks, one can not solely depend on this ratio to tell about the company’s ability to meet its debt commitments.
 Another drawback is that this ratio largely depends on EBITDA, but this profit number may sometimes fail to reflect the actual cash flows.

 One can easily manipulate this ratio by changing depreciation and amortization rules.
 Also, when it comes to comparison, one must compare it with companies in the same industry and of the same size.

 How Much is Good?

 As such, there is no standard to determine what a good EBITDA coverage ratio is.
 Generally, a ratio of more than 1 is desirable as it suggests that the firm has enough funds to pay its debts and leases.

-We should however not forget that having a ratio of more than 1 is the guarantee that the firm will keep its commitments.
-It is only an indication that the debt and lease payments should not face any issue.
-Because this ratio does not consider any investment requirements, like the need to buy a fixed asset or an increase in working capital requirements, blockage of money with debtors or in other areas.
+However, we should not forget that having a ratio of more than 1 is the guarantee that the firm will keep its commitments.
+It is only an indication that the debt and lease payments should not face any issues because this ratio does not consider any investment requirements, like the need to buy a fixed asset or an increase in working capital requirements, blockage of money with debtors, or in other areas.

-So, though normally a ratio of greater than one is considered good and reasonable.
+So, though normally, a ratio of greater than one is considered good and reasonable.
 However, this ratio varies from industry to industry.
 For example, a law firm and a manufacturing firm would have very different ratios.
-This is because a law firm would have no or very less debt, while the manufacturing firm would have high debt.
+This is because a law firm would have no or very little debt, while a manufacturing firm would have high debt.

 Even if a firm has a high ratio, it should always make efforts to bring it down.
 One can better the ratio by lowering the debt and loan balances.
 Also, restructuring the debt to get a lower interest rate loan will help in improving the ratio.